hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__8831a8fa-09c9-4f56-b9d2-a86ae709bbb0-0_2.content.md

 - **Easy to Use**: Our platform is intuitive and user-friendly, making it easy for anyone to create professional-grade visualizations.
 - **Customizable**: With a wide range of customization options, you can tailor your visualizations to meet your specific needs.
-- **Collaborative**: Share your visualizations with others and collaborate on projects in real-time.
+- **Coll<wbr>aborative**: Share your visualizations with others and collaborate on projects in real-time.
 - **Secure**: Your data is safe with us.
 We use industry-standard security measures to protect your information.

 ## User Stories